Jiansiyu/PRex_Scripts/Tools/jget/readme.md

 ---

 ##### 3. run list
-Read file list name must end with .txt, otherwise it will not take it

-example command:
+example command

 ---
-    ./jget runlist.txt
+    ./jget runlist.txt      #Read file list name must end with .txt, otherwise it will not take it
 ---

 ###### format of the run list ffile